WRF Physics¶

 ra_lw_physics=24

-A fast version of the RRTMG scheme for GPU and MIC.
+A fast version of the RRTMG scheme for GPUs and MIC.
+Beginning in wrv4.2, the following are the default GHG values:

 co2vmr=(280. + 90.*exp(0.02*(yr-2000)))*1.e-6